Roshan21312/Princess/AI Powered Biomedical Literature Mining Pipeline/Readme.md

 Automated extraction of genes,drugs, and clinical insights from PubMed research papers using LLM powered NLP.

 **Overview** <br>
-**Problem Statement** <br>
-Biomedical researchers and students face an overwhelming volume of scientific literature.
-Manually reading, parsing, and summarizing dozens of PubMed papers for a single disease — just to identify relevant genes, drug targets, and key findings — is time-consuming, inconsistent, and does not scale.
+Biomedical researchers face an overwhelming volume of scientific literature.
+Manually reading and summarizing dozens of PubMed papers just to identify relevant genes, drug targets, and key findings is time-consuming and does not scale.

-**Solution** <br>
-**MedLit AI** is an end-to-end pipeline that takes disease name as input and automatically:
-* Fetched the most relevant papers from PubMed(NCBI).
-* Uses an LLM to extract genes,drugs, and summaries from each paper.
-* Scores and ranks papers by scientific richness and recency.
-* Outputs a structured, human-readble research report.

-This tool is designed to accelerate literatur reviews for researchers, bioinformaticians, and students, reducing hours of manual work to seconds.
+**MedLit AI** solves this by taking a disease name as input and automatically fetching the most relevant PubMed papers, extracting biological entities using an LLM, scoring papers by scientific richness and recency, and delivering a structured research report — reducing hours of manual review to seconds.

 **Key Features** <br>
 * PubMed Integration -- Queries NCBI's Entrez API with biomedically enriched search  terms (gene, protein, mutation, pathway, drug, therapy)